Top 5 Most Confusing Icons You’ve Probably Seen

 This agreement over abstract meaning is so absolutely that it’s actually spawned abstract icons in its own right.

 The fast forward icon and the rewind icon.
 If one triangle means ‘go’ then two must mean ‘go faster!’ and if a right-pointing triangle means to go forward, a left-pointing trial must me go back.
 It’s so simple, but the fast forward /rewind buttons are entirely abstract imaginings contingent on the play button, which is entirely abstract!
 Whew.
 My head is starting to spin.

 Of all the symbols here, Bluetooth definitely has the best story.

 In the 10th century, the Danish king Harald Blåtand (Harold Bluetooth, in English) had an enthusiasm for blueberries, and his tooth was always stained blue (hence the name).
-He also united a whole lot of Scandinavia, the same way the Bluetooth today allows “connectivity and collaboration between disparate products and industries.”
-It’s a little heavy handed, but that’s the story of the Bluetooth name.
+He also united a whole lot of Scandinavia, the same way Bluetooth today allows “connectivity and collaboration between disparate products and industries.”
+It’s a little heavy-handed, but that’s the story of the Bluetooth name.

 With that in mind, the logo is actually the old rune for H and B (for Harold Bluetooth).

 It’s actually just convenient that the old runes combined look a bit like a B, but it’s very convenient for quickly grasping what this confusing icon stands for.
 Plus, because Bluetooth is patented technology maintained by the Bluetooth SIG, the use of the icon (which is really just their logo) is a little bit more restricted, which means there’s not the same division of icons meaning the same thing.

 The downside of Bluetooth is that it doesn’t give any indication that it’s a piece of technology that will allow quick and easy sharing among devices.